 From the plates to the décor, everything at this vibrant tribute to French gastronomy comes with a Japanese touch.
 Think edible flowers and a haven of limestone and bleached white beams.

 Who’s it for?
 Anyone in search of good food in the 17th.

 What should I order?
 Cod with mussels and Jura sausages.

 When should I go?
 For the three-course €29 lunch menu.

-As one of the only cool bistros in the 17th, Gare au Gorille oscillates between audacity and sophistication, with a daily-changing menu designed by Marc Cordonnier (ex-second in command to Betrand Grébaut).
-Prices are reasonable for this area: the lunch menu is €29 all in, while evenings are €39 for five dishes.
-The unique, globe-trotting wines are selected by Louis Langevin (ex-Septime).
+As one of the only cool bistros in the 17th, Gare au Gorille oscillates between audacity and sophistication, with a daily-changing menu designed by Marc Cordonnier (ex-second-in-command to Bertrand Grébaut).
+Prices are reasonable for this area: the lunch menu is €29 all-in, while evenings are €39 for five dishes.
+The globe-trotting wines are selected by Louis Langevin (ex-Septime).

 Who’s it for?
 Interior design obsessives.